manuchassot/GTA_NC_DataPaper/README.md

 - The full paper can be generated from the script generate_all.R.
 - The data set is contained in the zipped file inputs/data/global_nominal_catch_firms_level0.zip.
+- The script 00_CORE.R includes the succession of R scripts which are sourced.
 - All code lists and mappings are downloaded from the repository of the Fisheries Data Interoperability (FDI) working group.